gcallah/hambone/chaps/chap2.md

 ## 2.

-Claude and Gertie are meeting with Thaddeus Stevens and Alastair McIntyre in the Shepherd Real Estate office.
+Claude and Gertie were meeting with Thaddeus Stevens and Alastair McIntyre in the Shepherd Real Estate office.

-Claude: "First of all, I want to thank you for taking the trip down from Clemson to help us out.
+Claude said, "First of all, I want to thank you for taking the trip down from Clemson to help us out.
 Y'all been friends with Hampton for a long time.
 And he actin' all crazy now.
 So we gotta figure out what wrong with him."

-Gertie: "He talk about y'all all the time, and we know he listen to you.
+Gertie added, "He talk about y'all all the time, and we know he listen to you.
 So maybe you can help us out here, and figure out what going on with him?"

-Thaddeus: "Hey, we ready to help you out, however we can."
+Thaddeus held his arms open wide.
+"Hey, we ready to help you out, however we can."

-Alastair: "Yeah, I'm with Thaddeus here!"
+Alastair said, "Yeah, I'm with Thaddeus here!"

 Gertie: "We do appreciate you, so please go see him as soon as you can.
 We gotta know what gone wrong with my boy."

 Thaddeus and Alastair left the office.
-They meet Winthrop at the door as he entered.
+They met Winthrop at the door as he entered.

 Claude looked up from his desk with surprise.
 "Winnie, what bring you here?"